 Every company takes in resumes and profiles candidates via their digital profiles, be it websites, social media platforms, or virtual meetings.

 An ATS absorbs this strategy quite seamlessly.
 The system works to create a full job induction process instead of just collecting applicant emails.

-As per a Jobscan survey, currently 99 percent of all of the Fortune 500 companies in the world now depend on ATS software to screen and hire a large collection of applicants.
+As per a Jobscan survey, currently, 99 percent of all of the Fortune 500 companies in the world now depend on ATS software to screen and hire a large collection of applicants.

 However, the efficiency rate will depend on how you use the ATS in your recruitment strategy.
 Also, the type of ATS you use will also have a role to play in the process.